Zhukowych/CancerSimulation/README.md

 ```
 python csimulation.py config.yaml
 ```
-providing config.yaml file, which structure will be discussed further in the part [Config file](#config-file)
+providing config.yaml file, which structure will be discussed further in the part [Config file](#config-file).
+TO start simulation press "s" key.

 ## Simulation model
 In this project we implemented models proposed in the following articles.
 First focus on main principles of cancer growth, while second introduces main principles of chemotherapy treatment simulation.